AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

 - Scripts and analysis notebooks, e.g., R Markdown files or Jupyter notebooks
     - We recommend saving scripts in the `scripts` folder, as described above.
-    - You are also welcome to notebook files in `scripts`, or in the top-level of your analysis module folder.
+    - You are also welcome to save notebook files in the top-level of your analysis module folder.
     Feel free to choose what location makes the most sense for your analysis, as long as it is all documented in the module's `README.md` file!
         - Please see the documentation on [structuring your analysis notebooks](STUB_LINK structure notebooks) for more information about how to write your analysis notebooks.